 Cost of Staying at Havasupai Lodge

-The lodge was significantly updated in 2019, and prices for 2020 have changed.
-For 2020, the prices for the lodge are now $440 per night for a room.
+For 2020, the prices for the lodge were $440 per night for a room.
+2021 pricing is expected to be the same.

 Rooms sleep 4 people, so this works out to be $110 per person.
 There is then a $110 entrance / environmental fee per person.